Triathlon racing is a world of perseverance, tenacity, and an unwavering quest of greatness.

 The mental toll of triathlon training and competition should not be underestimated.

-Lucy, a triathlete with dreams of qualifying for the Ironman World Championship, found herself on the brink of burnout due to relentless training and poor recovery.
+Lucy, a triathlete with dreams of qualifying for the Ironman World Championship – one of the longest triathlon races in her life, found herself on the brink of burnout due to relentless training and poor recovery.

 The psychological strain of constantly pushing herself to her limits and the pressure to perform at an elite level led to emotional exhaustion and diminishing motivation.

-Recognizing the importance of psychological recovery, she incorporated mindfulness and relaxation techniques into her regimen, ultimately regaining her passion for the sport and preserving her mental well-being.
+Recognizing the importance of psychological recovery, she started working with a mental performance coach and incorporated mindfulness and relaxation techniques into her regimen.

 These case studies illustrate the real-life consequences of neglecting post-race recovery.